 Drive The Older Car Long Distances

-If they drive the older car 60 miles a day, or around 15,000 miles, year, they would likely need to replace the car in the next few years.
+If they drive the older car 60 miles a day, or around 15,000 miles, a year, they would likely need to replace the car in the next few years.

 Their plan is to drive their cars into the ground until they become unreasonable to maintain.
 They’ll put in some money for basic maintenance if it means keeping the vehicles up and running, but significant maintenance would force them to discuss whether it’s worth it to pay to have it fixed (and hope that it lasts long enough for the repair to be worth it) or to sell it for whatever it’s worth and buy a new (or more likely, a used car).

-One pro of going this route is that if the old car dies in the next few years, they’d be able to get a new car, which everyone likes the feeling of.
+One pro of going this route is that if the old car dies in the next few years, they’d be able to get a car, which everyone likes the feeling of.